keboliu/SONiC/doc/pmon/sfp_new_api.md

     ------          ------
     0x0000:         03 04 0b 00 00 00 00 40 08 00

+### c.
+Check the present status of SFP
+Check the result of command "ethtool -m sfp31  2>/dev/null", if no output, then SFP doesn't present, or SFP is present. logic like below:

+    ret=$?
+    if [ $ret -eq 1 ]; then
+        # qsfp is not present
+    else
+        # qsfp is present
+    fi

 ## 2. Set/Get lpmode, TX enable/disable functions